 A discrepancy exists in case where the information provided in the BO is inconsistent with the information the competent authorities and/or obliged entities have at their disposal.
 In these case, the aforementioned authorities and/or entities must submit relevant documents and information evidencing such discrepancy.
 For the interim solution, the discrepancy report will be implemented only for Competent Supervisory Authorities, the Financial Intelligence Units, the Customs Department, the Tax Department and the Police, upon written request to the Registrar of Companies.

-The implementation of these regulations is a sign that Cyprus is aiming to create a reliable and stable business environment by strengthening and harmonizing the framework with regards to the prevention and suppression of money laundering.
+The implementation of these regulations is a sign that Cyprus is aiming to create a reliable business environment by strengthening and harmonizing the framework with regards to the prevention and suppression of money laundering.

 N. Pirilides & Associates LLC is in a position to provide guidance and advice in relation to all the specifics above.
 For any enquiries please contact us at firstname.lastname@example.org.